 Toothpaste helps with pimples.

 I’m sure you’ve heard that this is false and I can confirm it.
+This was everywhere on YouTube and everyone was guilty of falling for this huge beauty myth.
 I used to apply toothpaste to my pimples every night and I’d always wake up with them being more inflamed and painful than that night.
-I used to think that it was just bringing the bad stuff to the surface and drawing it out but it really wasn’t.
+I used to think that it was just bringing the bad stuff to the surface and drawing it out.
+It really wasn’t.
 It was just my skin reacting badly to it.
 I’m glad that I figured it out rather than damaging my skin further and continuing its use.
 Not only is it bad for your skin, but it’s messy!
 They claim that you should apply it just before you go to bed, that means you rub it all over your pillow.
 Obviously you wash bedsheets regularly but it’s still not nice to have a pillow case smeared with sticky toothpaste!
+There’s no scientific evidence to back this myth up so stay clear!

 More expensive products are better because you’re paying for quality.

 This is one of the biggest beauty myths people need to stop believing!
 It’s so not the case.
 Many foundations and other products easily rival and often beat the high end brands.
 For example, I believe that L’Oréal Infallible total cover is miles better than Mac Studio Fix.
 I feel that it applies so much smoother and even and it’s only a fraction of the price.
-Drugstore formulas are rapidly improving and Revolution is always providing dupes for high-end products that most of the time beat the product that inspire them.
+Drugstore formulas are rapidly improving rapidly.
+Revolution is always providing dupes for high-end products that most of the time beat the product that inspire them.
 If you’re on a budget, the drugstore is your best friend and no-one would be able to say that you’re not wearing a costly foundation!
 That’s not to say that you should never buy high end brands because they do have good products, I’m just saying they may have more affordable alternatives.
+All of my skincare routine is drugstore products!

 You need to have a full skincare routine for clear skin.